postsharp/Metalama.Documentation/content/conceptual/installing/register-license.md

 To register a license manually for the current user:

 1. Open the Metalama licensing JSON configuration file `licensing.json`.
-It is located in `%appdata%\\.metalama` directory on Windows and in `~/.metalama` directory on Linux and Mac.
+It is located in the `%appdata%\\.metalama` directory on Windows and in the `~/.metalama` directory on Linux and Mac.
 2. Set the license key as the `license` value.
 If the file doesn't exist, it should contain the following content. (`123-ABCDEFGHIJKLMNOPQRSTUVXYZ` is a placeholder for the actual license key.)

    ```json